randylubin/Story-Synth/README.md

 Then, update the project with your Firebase credentials:

-/src/firebase.js should have your project name and api key
+Add your your project name, database, and api key to `/src/firebase.js` (fill in between the "" on the lines with TODO)

-### Compiles and hot-reloads for development
+### Run your app locally
 When you're testing the app on your machine, use:

 ```
 npm run serve
 ```

-and then go to localhost:8080 in your browser
+and then go to [localhost:8080](localhost:8080) in your browser

-### Compiles and minifies for production
+### Compiles and minifies for production hosting
 When you're ready to save the app and share it online, run:

 ```
 npm run build
 ```

+This will efficently compile the app into the `/dist` folder.

 ### Firebase Hosting
-If you're using Firebase hosting, you can push to their servers with:
+If you're using Firebase's free hosting, you can push to their servers with:

 ```
 firebase deploy --only hosting
 ```

-In order to do this you'll have to follow more of the steps in the above mentioned [Firebase guide](https://firebase.google.com/docs/web/setup#create-firebase-project)
+If you run into any issues, you may need to follow more of the steps in the above mentioned [Firebase guide](https://firebase.google.com/docs/web/setup#create-firebase-project).

 ### Lints and fixes files
 ```